An ergodic theorem for quantum processes with applications to matrix product states: Introduction

-where $W_n$ are asymptotically Gaussian with distribution proportional to $\e^{-\frac{D}{2} \tr[ W^2]} \delta(\tr [W]).$ We also present consequences for ergodic MPSs in \cite{movassagh2020theory}, using Theorem \ref{thm:corelations} and the theory developed in \S\ref{sec:emps} of the present paper to analytically compute the entanglement spectrum of an ergodic MPS across any cut, as well as, the one- and two-point correlation functions in an ergodic MPS.
-Other physical implications discussed in \cite{movassagh2020theory} include meta-stability of Floquet phases of matter and the triviality of quantum entanglement for large depth noisy quantum circuits.
+where $W_n$ are asymptotically Gaussian with distribution proportional to $\e^{-\frac{D}{2} \tr[ W^2]} \delta(\tr [W]),$ where $\delta$ is the Dirac delta measure.
+We also present consequences for ergodic MPSs in \cite{movassagh2021}, using Theorem \ref{thm:corelations} and the theory developed in \S\ref{sec:emps} of the present paper to analytically compute the entanglement spectrum of an ergodic MPS across any cut as well as the one- and two-point correlation functions in an ergodic MPS.